 We are well past the era when what wasn’t in our glasses (no sugar! fewer calories!) directed spending.
 Today, consumers want to know what’s in there and, more importantly, what has it done for them lately.
 As the functional beverage sector expands, we can expect new ingredients as well as more sophisticated combinations of existing attributes.

 And, of course, there is the taste!
 Functional beverages might have a job to do, but no one wants to pinch their noses and force liquid down, even if the benefits are compelling.
 Many of us only become dedicated drinkers if we like the taste.
 And this is where Non-GMO Project Verification becomes important.
 There is a growing sea of products that get their flavor from synthetic biology.
 In a word, they get their scents and flavors from genetically engineered microorganisms.
 Synthetic biology, or synbio, is an emerging field of genetic engineering, and the Non-GMO Project Standard prohibits its use in Verified products.
-To make sure your great-tasting functional beverage is free of synbio ingredients, look for the Butterfly.

 Whatever function or health benefit you hope to get from your chalice, mug, or sippy cup, consider yourself lucky that there are so many all-natural, organic and non-GMO options.
 Which goes to show you: Not all innovation is unnatural, synthetic, or created in a lab.
 Nature herself offers a rich bounty of “functional” ingredients, which innovative better-for-you beverage companies are identifying and sourcing at a smart clip.